jacobkap/crimebythenumbers/docs/geocoding.md

 #> 1   -74.00366    40.74322
 ```

-The *candidates* is a data.frame which includes 12 (slightly) different coordinates for our address.
+*candidates* is a data.frame which includes 12 (slightly) different coordinates for our address.
 The first one is the one we want and if you look at the "score" column you can see it has the highest score of those 12.
 The ArcGIS geocoder provides a number of potential coordinates for an inputted address and ranks them in order of how confident it is that this is the address you want.
 Since we just want the top address - the "most confident" one - so we will just keep the first row.

 Since we are grabbing the first row of a data.frame, our square bracket notation must be `[row, column]`.
 For row we put 1 since we want the first row.
-Since we want every column we can leave it blank but make sure to keep the comma.
+Since we want every column, we can leave it blank but make sure to keep the comma.

 ```r